Skip to main content

 Set up custom scorecards so interviewers rate candidates against the right skills, answer the right questions, and submit a clear hiring decision.

 Scorecards turn unstructured interview feedback into structured, comparable data.
-Every scorecard captures a final decision, optional skill ratings (1–5 stars), interviewer instructions, and any custom questions you want answered — so reviewing candidates side-by-side after the fact is fast and consistent.
+Every scorecard captures a final decision, optional skill ratings (1–5 stars), interviewer instructions, and custom questions — so reviewing candidates side-by-side after the fact is fast and consistent.

 Where to configure scorecards